Submitting your thesis for examination

 When you are preparing to submit your thesis for examination, take some time to familiarise yourself with the deadlines involved as well as the required format for submission.

 Updated April 2021 - Important Information:

 The University has suspended the requirement to submit printed and soft bound copies of your thesis for examination.
 To complete the thesis submission, you only need to upload a PDF copy of your thesis to GRAD.
 This can be submitted and assessed remotely.
 Arrangements have been made for it to be possible for you to complete your viva via video streaming.
 Please see our Guide to the thesis examination process for more detailed information.

-If the current situation means that you are not going to be able to meet the deadline for thesis submission, you can apply for an extension, and the University will consider requests sympathetically.
-By this we mean we expect to support all requests for additional time to complete and submit for examination which has the support of your Supervisor and Director of PGR Studies.
-Please see the coronavirus website PGR FAQs for further information.
+If the current situation means that you are not going to be able to meet the deadline for thesis submission, you can apply for an extension.
+Please see the coronavirus website (updated PGR FAQs) for further information on the approach to extensions in response to Covid-19.
 Your Graduate School can advise you further if you have any questions.

 The University recognises that in some cases your research plans, and your thesis submission, may have to change from what was originally intended in response to the Covid-19 pandemic.
 You are invited to upload an impact statement alongside your thesis which discusses any impacts of Covid-19 on your research plans, and the choices made to respond to this.
 Please use the template provided.
 This should be uploaded to GRAD alongside your thesis submission.
 Please see our Guide to the thesis examination process for more detailed information.